endeavouros-team/endeavouros-i3wm-setup/force-knowledge.md

 `#exec --no-startup-id firefox https://github.com/endeavouros-team/endeavouros-i3wm-setup/blob/main/README.md`

-`~/.config/i3/config` is the main configuration file for i3, get into this file and configure i3 as you like, all settings have comments to give you information about the following setting. https://raw.githubusercontent.com/endeavouros-team/endeavouros-i3wm-setup/main/.config/i3/config
+`~/.config/i3/config` is the main configuration file for i3, get into this file and configure i3 as you like, all settings have comments to give you information about the following setting: https://raw.githubusercontent.com/endeavouros-team/endeavouros-i3wm-setup/main/.config/i3/config

 ## No transparency?